anebz/cv-website/README.md

    5. Leave HTTP/s enabled
    6. Leave IPv6 On
    7. Create, it takes some minutes to deploy
+   8. After this, an A type route is created in the hosted zone from Route 53
 5. Go to the domain name and you should see that the website has HTTPS